-Reports such as "All Hourly Logs" will print in the historical order, and for those logs that have no data (e.g. unit was powered off at the time) the print will show "Data not available". i.e.
+Reports such as "Latest Logs" will print in the historical order, and for those logs that have no data (e.g. unit was powered off at the time) the print will show "Data not available". i.e.

-Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value etc. ----- <separation line> Log No. Data Not Available ----- <separation line> Log No. Date & Time & Status Variable unit value <example: total as Accum only> Variable unit value etc.
+Del No. Data Not Available

+------ <separation line>

+Delivery No. Date & Time & Status

+Variable unit value

+Variable unit value

+etc.

-If the unit is programmed for 0 logs for a particular time base then the report for that time base will only consist of the header and ID information and a "Data Not Available" message.
-Likewise for the 0Hr to 23Hr report to print the complete report there must be a minimum of 48 hourly logs programmed otherwise "Data Not Available" will be printed for the missing logs.
+If the unit is programmed for 0 logs for the latest log reports then the report will only consist of the header and ID information and a "Data Not Available" message.